 Most cnidarians are carnivorous and feed on small crustacans.
 Prey becomes entagled in the tentacles and stinging structures embedded within the tentacles fire barbs and threads into the prey which secrete venom and paralyze the victim.
 The tentacles then bring the prey into through the mouth into the gastrovascular cavity where it is digested.

-- Class: Cubozoa (sea wasps or box jellyfish)
+- Sea wasps or box jellyfish (Cubozoa)